 When a single entity or multiple, colluding entities are familiar both with a constraint specification in an access right and with the outcome of a request exploiting this access right, they can infer some knowledge about the constraint information listed in the specification.
 If the single entity and all of the colluding entities, respectively, are not authorized to access this knowledge, there will be an information leak.
 (If any of the colluding entities is authorized, there will not be a leak, since the authorized entity could always proxy for the unauthorized entities.)
 In particular, the leaked knowledge reveals either that the current value of the constraint information is in the set of values listed in the constraint specification or that the current value is not in this set.
-In inferencecontrol research [10], these two cases are called positive and negative compromises [11], respectively.
 We assume that the range of values that constraint information can have is publicly known.
-Therefore, both for positive and negative compromises, a set of possible current values leaks.
-If this set contains only one element, the current value leaks.
-In inference-control research, this scenario is called an exact compromise [12].
-If this set contains more than one element, there is still a partial compromise [12], since the set is smaller than the range of values that the constraint information can have.
+Therefore, both cases leak a set of possible current values.
+If the leaked set contains only one element, the current value leaks, and there is an exact compromise.
+If the leaked set contains more than one element, there is still a partial compromise, since the set is smaller than the range of values that the constraint information can have.